Catalytic Heater RV – Important Facts You Need To Know

 Allow Additional Oxygen To Enter Your RV When In Use

-Since a catalytic heater RV uses a heat-producing catalytic reaction instead of an open flame, it is safer than other types of RV furnaces, however, safety practices must still be carried out.
-You see, catalytic heaters consume oxygen, which means without sufficient ventilation within your RV, those inside of it run the risk of asphyxiating.
+Since a catalytic heater RV uses a heat-producing catalytic reaction instead of an open flame, it is safer than other types of RV furnaces.
+However, safety practices must still be carried out.
+You see, catalytic heaters consume oxygen, which means without sufficient ventilation within your RV, they run the risk of asphyxiating.
 Always crack open a window and ensure a vent is open to allow for additional oxygen to enter the space.

-Modern catalytic heaters are also created with a low oxygen sensor, meaning when the oxygen level drops below a certain level, the flow of propane is shut off and the heater extinguishes itself.
+Modern catalytic heaters are also created with a low oxygen sensor.
+When the oxygen level drops below a certain level, the flow of propane is shut off and the heater extinguishes itself.

 There Are Two Types of Catalytic RV Heaters

-You have two popular options when it comes to a catalytic heater for your RV: a portable space heater or a permanently mounted catalytic heater.
+You have two popular options when it comes to a catalytic heater for your RV.
+These Include a portable space heater or a permanently mounted catalytic heater.
 Portable catalytic heaters use a throw-away propane canister or can be connected to a standard portable refillable propane tank via an extension hose.

 A permanently mounted catalytic heater, on the other hand, is plumbed directly into your onboard propane system.
-Just some of the most popular brands of catalytic heater include Olympian, Mr. Heater, Scott Can, and Coleman.
+Some of the most popular brands of catalytic heaters include Olympian, Mr. Heater, Scott Can, and Coleman.